How to Know If AI Is Actually Right for Your Business

 By Thomas Tague · Updated

-The question to ask first
+The question to ask before anything else

 Three signs AI is a good fit

-Three signs it’s probably not the right fit
+Three signs it’s probably not the fit

-Why so many AI projects get abandoned
+Why so many of these get abandoned

-It’s worth dwelling on that abandonment number, because it’s the best argument for being deliberate.
-When companies cite reasons for scrapping AI initiatives, the themes are consistent: unclear business value, cost, data and security problems, and a skills gap.
-Notice what’s not on that list — “the model wasn’t good enough.”
+It’s worth sitting with that abandonment number for a second, because it’s the best argument for being deliberate.
+When companies say why they scrapped an AI project, the reasons rhyme: unclear business value, cost, data and security headaches, a skills gap.
+Notice what’s not on the list.
+“The model wasn’t good enough.”
 The technology is rarely the bottleneck.
-The bottleneck is starting without a clearly defined problem, a way to measure success, and the data to support it.
+The bottleneck is starting without a clear problem, a way to measure success, and the data to back it up.

-What to do if you’re unsure
+What to do if you’re not sure

 Frequently asked questions